Subramaniya Swamy Temple, Thiruparankundram: Legend

-Thiruparamkundram finds mention in the Kanda Puranam detailing the slaying of Surapadman by the god Murugan.
-As per Hindu legend, the demon king Surapadman, once obtained boons from the god Shiva on account of severe penance.
-He started ruling the 1008 worlds on account of the power attained.
+Thiruparamkundram finds mention in the Skanda Puranam detailing the slaying of Surapadman by the god Murugan.
+According to Hindu legend, the demon king Surapadman once obtained boons, or favors, from the god Shiva due to severe penance.
+He started ruling the world on account of the power attained.
 He married Padumakomalai and had several sons.
-Viramkendiram, a city created in the seas, became his capital and he started troubling the devas (the gods).
+Viramkendiram, a city created in the seas, became his capital, and he started troubling the devas (the gods).
 He imprisoned Indra (the king of the gods) and also desired Indra's wife Indrani.
 Indra sought the help of Shiva's son and the god of war Murugan.
-Murugan sent his messenger Viravakutevar to the demon, who remained unmoved.
-A severe battle was fought in Thiruparamkundram where Murugan killed all the sons of the Surapadman except Iraniyan.
+Murugan sent his messenger Viravaku thevar to the demon, who remained unmoved.
+A severe battle was fought in Thiruchendur where Murugan killed all the sons of the Surapadman except Iraniyan.
 Surapadman hid under the sea.
 Murugan split him into two pieces, which went on to become the god's divine vehicles, peacock and rooster.
 The day when Murugan slayed Surapadman is celebrated as Skanda Sashti festival in all the Murugan temples.

-In gratitude, Indra married his daughter Deivayanai to Murugan at Thiruparamkundram.
+In gratitude, Indra married his daughter Devasena (Deivayanai) to Murugan at Thiruparamkundram.
 Murugan is believed to have worshipped Shiva here as Parangirinathar.
-Kanthar Anoobothi, a treatise of the divine marriage records that Murugan asked all the divine angels and gods who attended the marriage to fly back to heaven in their own vehicles in Mano veham (speed of thought).

 History

+The Sangam-era work Tirumurukāṟṟuppaṭai is a revered devotional poem that mentions six shrines dedicated to Lord Murugan, with the first being Thiruparankundram.
+This poem holds immense significance, not only for devotees of Murugan, for whom it is regarded as the most ancient and foundational text, but also for all Saivites.
+The Tamil Saiva saint (Nayanmar) Thirugnana Sambandar is believed to have visited this temple.

+A separate rock-cut cave temple dedicated to Lord Shiva exists nearby at the foot of the hill, dating to 7th or 8th century CE.
+Kasi Viswanathar temple is at the top of the hill.
+In the month of May, the golden spear (Vel), a sacred symbol of Lord Murugan, is ceremonially taken from the Murugan temple to the holy water tank at the top and then returned.
+Macchamuni Siddhar is said to have attained jeeva samadhi here.

+At the top of the hill, two natural caverns contain rock beds believed to have been used by Jain ascetics.
+One of the beds bears a Tamil-Brahmi inscription dating back to the 1st century BCE.
+This site is maintained by the Archaeological Survey of India (ASI).

-Inscriptional evidences point out that this temple, being carved out of a hill, was most probably earlier a Jain cave.
-There is another theory that earlier to this, the Murugan temple existed much before the 6th century and converted into Jain shrine by Jain monks under the aegis of Pandya king Koon Pandiyan.
-The temple was later converted into a Hindu temple under the tutelage of Gajapathy, the minister of a later Pandya King, during the later part of the 8th century.
-The temple has several additions during the regime of Madurai Nayaks who commissioned the pillared halls in the temple.
+One theory suggest that the Murugan temple existed much before the 6th century, and was converted into a Jain shrine by Jain monks under the aegis of Pandya king Koon Pandiyan.
+The temple was later converted into a Hindu temple under the tutelage of Gajapathy, the minister of a later Pandya King, during the latter part of the 8th century.
+The temple received several additions during the regime of Madurai Nayaks, who commissioned the pillared halls in the temple.

 As of 2021, the temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.